Every year, around the festive period, there is always one question on everyone’s lips:

 - Christmas trees, Santas and various decorations appear throughout the movie.

-And if all that wasn’t enough, in a recent poll about Christmas movies, Die Hard was named the 6th best Christmas movie according to readers of the Radio Times.
+And if all that wasn’t enough, in a poll about Christmas movies, Die Hard was named the 6th best Christmas movie according to readers of the Radio Times.
 So, it’s fair to say a lot of people believe Die Hard is a Christmas movie.

 The film is set at Christmas, features various nods to the festive season and ends with McClane reconciling with his estranged wife just in time for Christmas day.